testomatio/reporter/docs/logger.md

 describe('Your suite @S12345678', () => {
   test('Your test @T12345678', async () => {
     await page.login();
-    console.log('Login successful'); // this message will be intercepted and added to your report assert(something);
+    console.log('this message will be intercepted and added to your testomatio report');
+    assert(something);
   });
 ```